DEVITY-IOT/devity-iot.github.io/website/docs/faq/faq.md

 ---
 slug: /faq
-sidebar_position: 5
+sidebar_position: 1
-sidebar_label: "Troubleshoot"
+sidebar_label: "FAQ"
-title: Troubleshoot
+title: FAQ
 ---

 ## The device does not connect to the intended data hub.